Kristina01111000/Drws_site/README.md

 - asked stephen how to put the file folder into the site -> it worked! image in email

 - add links to the quiz on the site
-- does he want the 80 Q quiz added?
+- get an update about what he is sending Basit